ssgaryss/Pika/README.md

 3. Configuring the dependencies:

    Run the Windows-GenProject.bat file found in scripts folder.
-This will download the required prerequisites for the project if they are not present yet.
+This will build the project with VS2022.
 ## Demo
 ### Pika3D (Point Lights & Blinn-Phone Material)
 ![Point Lights & Blinn-Phone Material.](examples/Demo3D_Blinn-Phone.png)